MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.CloudCommunications/Update-MgUserOnlineMeetingAttendanceReport.md

   - `[EmailAddress <String>]`: Email address of the user associated with this atttendance record.
   - `[Identity <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[RegistrantId <String>]`: Unique identifier of a meetingRegistrant.
 Presents when the participant has registered for the meeting.
   - `[Role <String>]`: Role of the attendee.
 Possible values are: None, Attendee, Presenter, and Organizer.
   - `[TotalAttendanceInSeconds <Int32?>]`: Total duration of the attendances in seconds.

-BODYPARAMETER `<IMicrosoftGraphMeetingAttendanceReport1>`: meetingAttendanceReport
+BODYPARAMETER <IMicrosoftGraphMeetingAttendanceReport1>: meetingAttendanceReport
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[AttendanceRecords <IMicrosoftGraphAttendanceRecord1[]>]`: List of attendance records of an attendance report.
 Read-only.